dotnet/orleans/Runtime-Implementation-Details/Runtime-Tables.md

 ## Silo Metrics table

 Silo metrics table containes a small set of per-silo important key performance metrics.
-Each silo has one row, updated periodically by its silo in place.
+Each silo has one row, periodically updated in-place by its silo.

 1. *PartitionKey* - DeploymentId
 2. *RowKey* -  silo name